 What the Benchmarks Actually Show

 The numbers are pretty clear.
-When researchers tested the latest flagship AI models on common SEO tasks (writing meta descriptions, optimizing title tags, creating content outlines), the newer models performed worse than older versions.
+When researchers tested the latest flagship AI models on common SEO tasks like writing meta descriptions, optimizing title tags, and creating content outlines, the newer models performed worse than older versions.

 We’re not talking about edge cases.
 These are bread-and-butter SEO tasks that millions of people use AI for every day.